HypothesisWorks/hypothesis/README.rst

   be mostly unmaintained) and as a result is currently unsupported pending a rewrite of the bridging code between Rust and Ruby.
-We don't at present have the time or funding for this project, but it is likely not a massive undertaking if anyone would like to provide either of these..
+We don't at present have the time or funding for this project, but it is likely not a massive undertaking if anyone would like to provide either of these.
 * `Hypothesis for Java <https://github.com/HypothesisWorks/hypothesis-java>`_
   is a prototype written some time ago.
 It's far from feature complete and is not under active development, but was intended to prove the viability of the